rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 <br>

-## Step 4: Migrate Controller externals
+## Step 5: Migrate Controller externals

-Now that we have prepared route migration and repository migration, let's check the features used in controllers.
+Now that we have prepared the route and repository migration let's check the features used in controllers.

-To give you practical example, let's look at a typical CodeIgniter 1.0 controller:
+To give you a practical example, let's look at a typical CodeIgniter 1.0 controller:

 ```php
 class Products extends CI_Controller